A Comprehensive Radiative Magnetohydrodynamics Simulation of Active Region Scale Flux Emergence from the Convection Zone to the Corona: RESULTS I: THE QUIET SUN CORONA

 \subsection{Bright Points, Jets, and Campfires}

-Small-scale explosive events and high-energy jets has been observed in the quiet Sun since decades ago \citep[e.g.,][]{Habbal+Withbroe:1981,Brueckner+Bartoe:1983,Dere+al:1991,Aschwanden+al:2000}.
-The simulated quiet Sun corona also hosts ubiquitous small-scale activities.
+Small-scale explosive events and high-energy jets have been observed in the quiet Sun for decades \citep[e.g.,][]{Habbal+Withbroe:1981,Brueckner+Bartoe:1983,Dere+al:1991,Aschwanden+al:2000}.
+The simulated quiet Sun corona also hosts ubiquitous small-scale activity.
 By examining the temporal evolution shown by the animation of \figref{fig:qs_multi}, we find numerous small-scale brightening of any shape that appear and disappear on short time scales of a few minutes or tens of seconds.
-These features resemble coronal bright points that are commonly seen in EUV observations of the corona \citep[see e.g.,][ and references therein]{McIntosh+Gurman:2005,Alipour+Safari:2015,Madjarska:2019}.
-The bright points seen in this simulation are closely related to the small scale mixed polarity field in the quiet Sun, which is inline with the finding in observations \citep[e.g.,][]{Perez+al:2008,MouChaozhou+al:2016}.
-This also implies that these bright points are likely a manifestation of magnetic energy release, as suggested from both observational and theoretical basis \citep[e.g,][]{Habbal:1992,TianHui+al:2008,ZhangQingmin+al:2012,Parnell+Galsgaard:2004,Galsgaard+al:2019}.
+These features resemble coronal bright points that are commonly seen in EUV observations of the corona \citep[see, e.g.,][ and references therein]{McIntosh+Gurman:2005,Alipour+Safari:2015,Madjarska:2019}.
+The bright points seen in this simulation are closely related to the small-scale mixed polarity field in the quiet Sun, which is in line with the findings in observations \citep[e.g.,][]{Perez+al:2008,MouChaozhou+al:2016}.
+This also implies that these bright points are likely a manifestation of magnetic energy release, as suggested from both observational and theoretical bases \citep[e.g,][]{Habbal:1992,TianHui+al:2008,ZhangQingmin+al:2012,Parnell+Galsgaard:2004,Galsgaard+al:2019}.

-Some of the bright points are accompanied by upsurges of plasma \citep[i.e., jets][]{Raouafi+al:2016,ShenYuandeng:2021}, which are illustrated more clearly by the synthetic AIA images from the side view in \figref{fig:qs_multi}.
-This is similar to the relation between coronal jets and bright points found in observations \citep[see e.g.,][ and references therein]{Doschek+al:2010,ZhangQingmin+al:2016,MouChaozhou+al:2018,Panesar+al:2020}.
+Some of the bright points are accompanied by upsurges of plasma \citep[i.e., jets][]{Raouafi+al:2016,ShenYuandeng:2021,DePontieu:2021.IRIS}, which are illustrated more clearly by the synthetic AIA images from the side view in \figref{fig:qs_multi}.
+This is similar to the relation between coronal jets and bright points found in observations \citep[see, e.g.,][ and references therein]{Doschek+al:2010,ZhangQingmin+al:2016,MouChaozhou+al:2018,Panesar+al:2020}.
 Most of the jets in the simulation are confined below 10\,Mm in height, while some may reach a much greater height.
-For example the one occurs at about $t_{\rm QS}{=}$2\,h\,32\,m\,15\,s at $(x,y){\approx}(140,45)$ (best seen in the 171 channel in the animation) reaches about a height of 40\,Mm with an average upward velocity of about 300\,km/s.
+For example the jet that occurs at about $t_{\rm QS}{=}$2\,h\,32\,m\,15\,s at $(x,y){\approx}(140,45)$ (best seen in the 171 channel in the animation) reaches approximately 40\,Mm in height with an average upward velocity of about 300\,km/s.